DaddyTheRunner/RepData_PeerAssessment1/PA1_template.md

 Now we can regenerate the histogram and statistical calculations performed in the first section.
 The follow code chunk does that with the imputed data.
-The original code chunk was copied and `imputed.` was added to all of the `data` variable calls
+The code chunk also combines the two histogram data sets and applies a factor variable that enables a side-by-side comparison of the two histograms.

 ```r